liatrio/pact-playground/README.md

 - Integrate this workflow with the existing pact lab in RB.
 - Feedback from pact CLI's worth digging into:
   - Add Pact verification tests to the open-api-provider build.
-See https://docs.pact.io/go/provider_verification
+See [Pact Verification](https://docs.pact.io/go/provider_verification)
   - Configure separate open-api-provider pact verification build and webhook to trigger it when the pact content changes.
-See https://docs.pact.io/go/webhooks
+See [Webhooks](https://docs.pact.io/go/webhooks)
 - Previous provider versions remain active even after a new version is deployed; we may need to look into how to remove the old versions.
 - Show an example of the consumer using the OpenAPI spec to define model and request/response objects to use in tests and then using Pact to verify the contract.